 On the outside are the names of the major keys while on the inside are the names of the minor keys.

 As we mentioned above the key of G is five steps above the key of C, and just as well the key of Em is five steps above the key of Am.

 (If you use your fingers to count each note alphabetically you will see they each interval adds up to five).

 Sharps and flats in the CoF

-If you want to know how many flats are in the enharmonic equivalent of B, which is Cb, well count backwards and you will get 7 flats.
+If you want to know how many flats are in the enharmonic equivalent of B, which is Cb, well count backward and you will get 7 flats.

 |A||3||F# C# G#|

 |C#||7||F# C# G# D# A# E# B#|

 The sharps are added a 5th away from each other.

 Notice that the new sharp is the root of the tonic one semitone below (G key, F#